-The Company has left unchanged its projected 2015 earnings per diluted share of between \$7.10 to \$7.50, but actual results could vary significantly from this target.
-The Company currently anticipates depletions and shipments growth for the fifty-two week period ending December 26, 2015 of between 6% and 9%, a decrease from the previously communicated estimate of between 8% and 12%.
-The Company is targeting national price increases of between 1% and 2%, with full-year 2015 gross margins of between 51% and 53%.
-The Company intends to increase advertising, promotional and selling expenses by between \$25 million and \$35 million for the full year 2015.
+The Company's projected 2015 earnings per diluted share are now estimated at \$7.00 to \$7.40, a decrease in the range from the previously communicated estimate of \$7.10 to \$7.50.
+The Company's actual 2015 earnings per share could vary significantly from the current projection.
+The Company currently anticipates depletions and shipments growth for the fifty-two week period ending December 26, 2015 of between 3% and 6%, a decrease in the range from the previously communicated estimate of between 6% and 9%.
+The Company estimates price increases for 2015 of between 1% and 2%, with full-year 2015 gross margins of between 51% and 53%.
+The Company intends to increase advertising, promotional and selling expenses by between \$30 million and \$35 million for the full year 2015.
 These increases exclude increases in freight costs for the shipment of products to the Company's distributors.
-The Company estimates increased investments of between \$10 million to \$15 million for Traveler and other existing brands developed by Alchemy & Science, which are included in the full-year estimated increases in advertising, promotional and selling expenses.
-Brand investments in the Alchemy & Science brands could vary significantly from current estimates.
-The Company intends to increase its investment in its brands in 2015 commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.
+The Company estimates increased investments of between \$12 million to \$15 million for Traveler and other existing brands developed by A&S, which are included in the full-year estimated increases in advertising, promotional and selling expenses.
+Brand investments in the A&S brands could vary significantly from current estimates.
+The Company intends to increase divestment in its brands in 2015 commensurate with the opportunities for growth that it sees, but there is no guarantee that such increased investments will result in increased volumes.
+The Company estimates a full-year 2015 effective tax rate of approximately 37%.